-- Told participants at an anti-Israeli rally not be afraid to die for what they believe in, providing a rationale for suicide bombings
+* Told participants at an anti-Israeli rally not be afraid to die for what they believe in, providing a rationale for suicide bombings

 Also under Dremali’s guidance, the ICBR organized a fundraising event that featured Khalid Smaili as a guest speaker.
-Smaili was president of KindHearts, a pseudo-charity which the U.S. government shut down in December 2001 because of its numerous ties to Islamic terrorism.
+Smaili was the president of KindHearts, a pseudo-charity which the U.S. government shut down in December 2001 because of its numerous ties to Islamic terrorism.

-On another occasion Dremali’s ICBR invited Rafil Dhafir, who was affiliated with an unregistered Islamic charity calledHelp the Needy, to speak at a fundraising event.
-In February 2003 Dhafir and three others were charged with “conspiring to transfer funds to Iraq in violation of the International Emergency Economic Powers Act.”
+On another occasion Dremali’s ICBR invited Rafil Dhafir, who was affiliated with an unregistered Islamic charity called Help the Needy, to speak at a fundraising event.
+In February 2003 Dhafir and three others were charged with conspiring to transfer funds to Iraq, in violation of the International Emergency Economic Powers Act.

-Dremali has also appeared in court as an expert/character witness for Adham Hassoun, an individual who: (a) once visited ICBR; was a member of the terrorist group al-Gama’at al-Islamiyya; (b) was arrested in 2002 for trying to facilitate the travel of an Islamic terrorist to be a “jihad fighter” Kosovo; (c) raised thousands of dollars for the Benevolence Foundation and the Global Relief Foundation, two terrorist charities shut down by the United States on the same day; and (d) was convicted in 2007 of conspiring to murder, main and kidnap persons overseas, conspiring to provide material support to such a conspiracy, and providing material support to the conspiracy — crimes for which he was sentenced to life in prison.
+At a 2002 bond hearing, Dremali appeared in court as a character witness for Adham Hassoun, describing the latter as a “peaceful and generous” man.
+But in fact, Hassoun: (a) was a member of the terrorist group al-Gama’at al-Islamiyya (Islamic Group); (b) was arrested in 2002 for trying to help an Islamic terrorist travel to Kosovo in order to become a “jihad fighter”; (c) raised thousands of dollars for the Benevolence Foundation and the Global Relief Foundation, two terrorist-affiliated charities that were shut down by the United States government; and (d) was indicted in 2007 for “actively recruiting mujahideen fighters,” “raising funds for violent jihad,” promoting the establishment of “Islamic states under Sharia,” and “conspir[ing] to murder, kidnap, and maim persons in a foreign country” — crimes for which he was sentenced to life in prison in January 2008.

-Dremali is currently the Director of the Islamic Center of Greater Austin, the Director of the Arabic and Islamic Studies Department at Austin PeaceAcademy, and a professor at the American Open University.
-He also serves as an advisor to the American Muslim Association of North America.
+In 2008 Dremali moved to Texas, where he became director of the Islamic Center of Greater Austin, director of Arabic and Islamic Studies at the Austin Peace Academy, and a professor at the American Open University.